Our plan for the further development of the railway in Austria

-Every year the Federation invests more than two million Euros in expanding and modernising the route network and the railway stations - an amount larger than ever before.
+Every year the Federation invests almost 3 billion Euros in expanding and modernising the route network and the railway stations - an amount larger than ever before.
 For this reason investment in the railway is twice as high as in roads.
 One hundred railway stations are being modernised or newly constructed and made accessible, substantial portions of the existing rail network and noise abatement are being improved and park and ride facilities constructed.
 The objective is, to further improve the quality of travel on local traffic and on commuter routes.
 Of course, as well as restructuring existing stock, the hub of the programme is the expansion of the major transport axes, such as the Western Route, the Southern Route or the Brenner Axis.
 All these projects are included in the Framework Plan and are part of the European Network.

 Passengers benefit from environmentally-friendly, affordable mobility

 - Some 30 per cent more trains and train kilometres

 - A wider range of rail connections in express traffic along the major axes between cities depending on need

 - Better, more stable range of services for commuters around the conurbations

 - More freight traffic shifted by rail

 - Shorter journey times, higher speeds and more comfort due to routes with modern equipment and fewer lines subject to speed restrictions

 - Basis for synchronised scheduling with well-linked connections without long waiting times.